 In principle, the Modular Approach is similar to the "Combined Instantiation" concept that has been provided in the NDM/XML standard since its inception in 2010.
 In the NDM/XML, the granularity is at the level of the entire message, i.e., multiple complete navigation data messages in XML format can be combined where it is logical to do so, as is suggested from the examples in the previous section.

-The biggest conceptual difference between the NDM/XML "Combined Instantiation" and the proposed "Modular Approach" is that the granularity is at the keyword level (or group of related keywords level), so level of duplication in the message structures is reduced.
+The biggest conceptual difference between the NDM/XML "Combined Instantiation" and the proposed "Modular Approach" is that the granularity is at the keyword level (or group of related keywords level), so the level of duplication in the message structures is reduced.

 Disadvantages of the "Modular Approach"